 I then wanted to look at some topics that might have questionable answers and advice, and asked about the next three topics to see if SEO myths were being promoted by Google Direct Answer.
 It seemed like they are given the following three answers about Reciprocal links, Keyword Density, and LSI (Latent Semantic Indexing):

-A Knowledge Card Shows Off What Entity a Search Result is About
+Google Knowledge Cards Show Off What Entity a Search Result is About

 In the Google patent “Providing Knowledge Panels With Search Results” is a reference to an earlier Google patent filing describing Knowledge Cards in depth.
 The patent provision is titled, “Apparatus and Method for Supplying Search Results with a knowledge Card”, and it is identified as being Patent Application No. 61/515,305, filed on Aug.
 4, 2011.

 This provisional patent is not linked on the Web, otherwise, I would provide a link to it.

 It is supposedly “incorporated fully” into that later patent filing, but a lot of details about what knowledge cards are have been left out of the later patent filing.
 I wrote about that later patent in a post titled, How Google Decides What to Know in Knowledge Graph Results, but the patent specifically about Google knowledge cards contains information not in the later patent, which is why I created this post.

 On Tuesday, March 17, 2015 we held a Lotico San Diego Semantic Web on the topic of SEO meets Semantic Web.
 It was a free meetup and we had a number of people who have signed up to attend the lectures and network.
 We had Green Pizza (Pesto and Spinach varieties), and green snacks and green drink in honor of St. Patrick’s day.